-Below are libraries from the Monroe County Library System that participated in The Great Give Back 2021!
-Return to the previous page for information about what libraries will be participating in GGB 2022.
+Below are libraries from the Monroe County Library System that participated in past instances of The Great Give Back!
+Return to the previous page for information about what libraries will be participating in GGB this year.
 Please contact libraries directly for questions regarding offered programming.

 Blessing Bags October 1-22 Library staff and friends are teaming up to help Cameron Ministries.
 Cameron Community Ministries is an Urban Outreach Community Center in the Lyell-Otis Neighborhood of Rochester, NY.
 We will collect travel size items that will be put into hygenie bags and distributed by Cameron.
 Donations will be collected in the children’s center.
 Items needed: feminine hygiene products, deodorant, soap, soap holder, wash cloth, shampoo, toothbrush & tooth paste.
 No mouth wash please.

 Smiles Across the Miles October 1 – December 1 At the Children’s Center in the Central Library For ages 3-12 years Children and their caregivers are invited to created greeting cards for Monroe County homebound individuals.
 Registration is not required.
 Cards can be created in the Children’s Center or sent to the library by December 1, 2021: Central Library Children’s Center; 115 South Ave, Rochester, NY 14604 We will use all types of materials to create the cards and some will have tactile materials so they can be enjoyed through touch and/or sight.